HassanWebsites565/Tut-GitGithub/README.md

 # Tut-GitGithub
-This Repository is about learning Git and Git-hub Author -  Mubashar Hassan
+This Repository is about learning Git and Git-hub. <br>
+Author -  Mubashar Hassan